Satssuki/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image11a]

 This histogram was moved in progressive bounding boxes up the image.
 The bounding box was adjusted to the center of the detected lane position.
 This gives it continuity.
+When no pixels are found, the box simply advances up.
 Here's the example of the binary mask and resulting walk of the image showing the bounding boxes at each step.

 ![alt text][image11]

+Repeated runs can use the existing curves as search region for the next, and don't need to repeat entire image histogram, which can speed results and aid in continuity.

 #### 8. Fit Polynomial